Tucson to Tombstone Day Trip: Route, O.K. Corral & Tips

 Wyatt Earp Landmarks Tour

 • O.K.
-Corral site plaque and grave markers
+Corral site markers and the adjacent “Streets of Tombstone” theater

 Tombstone Courthouse State Historic Park

-Stroll Tombstone’s wooden Main Street — piano-dusted saloons, painted false fronts, and artisan stalls offering tangible pieces of frontier myth
+Stroll Tombstone’s wooden main drag — piano-dusted saloons, painted false fronts, and artisan stalls offering tangible pieces of frontier myth.

 • Photograph ornate false fronts at golden hour